MohammedAlSafwan/006-supply-chain/README.md

 ## Built With

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
-* [IPFS](https://ipfs.io/) - IPFS is the Distributed Web | A peer-to-peer hypermedia protocol
-to make the web faster, safer, and more open.
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
+* [Web3js](https://web3js.readthedocs.io/en/v1.7.4/) - Web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.

 ## Authors